Corporate Training Video Production - e-Learning Design - Interactive Multimedia - IT Software Training

 Fortunately video cameras and other equipment are far lighter and more compact than they used to be, so they can often travel as hand baggage to a shoot overseas.

 Even so, it can be complicated, not least because there is no universal system for bringing expensive video, film or audio kit in and out of a country, so called "temporary importation".
 Some countries will accept an ATA carnet, a "passport" for commercial goods used for exhibitions, video shoots and the like.
 Other countries demand a bond, perhaps twice the import duty that would be paid, which is refunded when you leave.
 Other countries seem to have no formal system.

 Many countries require a visa, so time has to be allowed in the schedule to arrange this.

 On a trip to Libya to produce a safety training video for an oil company we used a Moroccan tv cameraman, who needed no visa but who was questioned at length at Tripoli airport: was he a journalist? who was he working for?
 Also we had to have permits for working in the desert, permits to have the video camera, permits to shoot with the camera ...

 We find it useful to have someone in the video production crew who speaks the local language, so they can direct people who don't speak English, and we don't waste time having a third party translate what we want them to do.

 Our director can work in French as well as English; we also have an Arabic associate director, based in the Middle East.
 We can direct drama using local actors in those languages, as well as documentary training videos.
 In many countries we can find local television and video crew who work to high professional standards.
-Sometimes we have to bring them in from a neighbouring country if the country we are shooting in does not have a well developed tv broadcasting service.

 Otherwise we have UK camera operators, sound and other professionals who are happy to travel and are experienced working internationally.